braineatingmachines/braineatingmachines.github.io/index.md

 ---

 {: .box-error}
+### We are going online!
-### Going Online: With the advent of COVID-19, we've moved all our classes to online sessions.
+With the advent of COVID-19, we are moving our next season of classes online.
 [Read more about it here!](remote)

 {: .box-note}
 #### [Get notified for future sessions](https://mailchi.mp/99bd5aafc3f9/summer2020)

 # What is Brain Eating Machines?
-Brain Eating Machines is a *quip* at [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) taking over the world, rending humans irrelevant.
+Brain Eating Machines is a *pun* at [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) taking over the world, rending humans irrelevant.

 In this day and age of computing, and with rapid development of new & emerging AI technologies, it is time we introduce children to not just consume technology, but also learn its inner working and help build the next generation of it.